Some time ago, I moved my studio. I went from my wide hallway that I had set up to a room all for myself!

 Here is the tutorial video:

-To complete my super ironer's set, I made a tailor's cushion and a pressing ham.
-A pressing ham or pressing egg is a kind of small double-sided egg: wool and cotton that allows you to iron and shape sleeve heads more easily and that you adapt to the type of fabric.
-A tailor's cushion is a kind of double-sided "sausage" that allows you to open seams on curves, and not see the ironing marks when opening the seams.
+A pressing ham or pressing egg is a kind of small double-sided egg: wool and cotton that helps iron and shape sleeve heads more easily and can be adapted to the type of fabric.

-I used the same Japanese cotton for my trio and a scrap of wool fabric from my coat that I had already used for my beret
+I used the same Japanese cotton for my trio and a scrap of wool fabric from my coat that I had already used for my beret!

-Here I am completely matched!
+Here I am, completely coordinated!

-I could still make some pretty sewing weights from the cotton scraps of sakura and the set will be complete.
+I could still make some pretty sewing weights from the cotton scraps of sakura, and the set will be complete.

 Come on, all that's left to do!